 Mar Albà graduated in Biological Sciences at the University of Barcelona (UB), and obtained her PhD at the same University in 1997.
 During 1997-1999 she studied for the MSc in Bioinformatics and Molecular Modeling at Birkbeck College while working as a postdoctoral researcher in the group of John Hancock at the MRC Clinical Research Centre, in London.
 Later she joined the group led by Paul Kellam at University College London to develop new computational tools to study herpesvirus evolution and function.
 She was awarded a Ramón y Cajal tenure track position in 2002 to work at Universitat Pompeu Fabra (UPF).
 In 2005 she was appointed ICREA Research Professor.
-She works at the Hospital del Mar Research Institute (IMIM) and teaches bioinformatics at Universitat Pompeu Fabra.
-She has directed 10 doctoral thesis and is author of more than 80 publications.
+She works at the Hospital del Mar Medical Research Institute (IMIM) and has taught bioinformatics at Universitat Pompeu Fabra for 20 years.
+She has directed 11 doctoral thesis and is author of around 100 publications.

 Selected research activities

 New grants: European Research Council Advanced Grant - Deciphering de novo gene birth in populations (NovoGenePop) 2022-2027; Ministerio de Ciencia e Innovación - Evolution of non-canonical peptides and their role as cancer neoantigens 2022-2025; BBVA Foundation, Ayudas a Proyectos de Investigación Científica - Development of novel transcriptome-informed methods to predict the response to immunotherapy in cancer 2022-2024.